 Muscat City Centre and Oman Avenues Mall are shopping experiences with many brand shops, places to dine, and entertainment.
 Oman Avenues Mall is the largest mall in Oman.

 Bimmah Sinkhole is a natural lake with such turquoise clear water that you can see everything under it.
 The depth is just from a few centimeters to 20 meters.
 The locals believe in the legend that the meteorite fell down from the sky and made this hole.
 Therefore, the name in Arabic is “the deep well of the (falling) star”

 Wadi Al Arbaeen – Oman is well-known for many Wadis.
 Wadi Al Arbaeen is supposed to be the most impressive.
 About 90 minutes outside of Muscat.
 Beautiful nature, with natural pools where you can swim.
 You can enjoy the view of mountains, palm trees, and waterfalls.

 Wadi Bani Khalid is a well-known wadi in Oman.
 There is a village Bada where traditional Beduin tribes used to live.
 Now it is visited by tourists.

 Wadi Ash Shab is the top place to visit.
 There are natural swimming pools and waterfalls, some inside the cave.
 During the holidays it gets very busy with local people for family picnics.
 Therefore, it is best to avoid visiting during these times.

-Jebel Akhdar is also called the Green mountain.
+Jebel Akhdar is also called Green Mountain.
 Is part of the Al Hajar Mountains.
 It is one of the highest points in Oman.
 There are a lot of wadis where roses, apricots, and pomegranates grow.
-Wadi Bani Habib is one of the main place to visit in Jebel Akhdar.
+Wadi Bani Habib is one of the main places to visit in Jebel Akhdar.
 You can also find Fort Bahla here which is under UNESCO world heritage.

 Jebel Shams is the highest peak in Oman.
 Translated as a mountain of the sun as this is the first point to see the rising sun.